 Well, as you can see there are a few trade-offs between a Dual and a Single Flush toilet.
 What they have in common is that they both can be environmentally friendly options.
 Both can be WaterSense labeled, allowing you to make significant savings on water per year.
-However, a Dual Flush toilet does give you the option of a half flush for liquid waste.
+However, Dual Flush toilets does give you the option of a half flush for liquid waste.
 A half flush can be as little as 0.8 to 0.9 GPF.

-In contrast, a Dual Flush toilet will be more expensive to purchase.
+In contrast, a Dual Flush will be more expensive to purchase.
 Also, it has a lot less resting water in the bowl, which may not be as aesthetically pleasing to some people.
-A Dual Flush toilet is also less likely to clog but more likely to leave streak marks.
+A Dual Flush unit is also less likely to clog but more likely to leave streak marks.
 Less blockages but more toilet brush usage.

 So as you can see, it is difficult to choose which toilet is better.
-One thing is for sure, you can find some great Dual Flush and Single Flush toilets that are effective and efficient.
+One thing is for sure, you can find some great Dual and Single Flush toilets that are effective and efficient.